OmarAllam22/Blind-Vision-project/README.md

 ### 3) Algorithms used:

 * ORB (Oriented FAST and Rotated BRIEF) : an openCV built-in algorithm to help in object detection by extracting sets of keypoints and descriptors from the image.
-* BF (Brute Force): an openCV built-in algorithm to help in object recognition throug matching the descriptors of the two images and find the best match.
+* BF (Brute Force): an openCV built-in algorithm to help in object recognition through matching the descriptors of the two images and find the best match.
 _________________________________________________________________________________________________________________________________________

 ### Team Members: